ericdebelak/rendr/_posts/2017-03-14-this-and-that.markdown

 ### Callback Functions in Iterative Functions

-Another very common use case is iterative functions, like <code>forEach()</code>.
-Each iteration calls a callback function, so again, <code>this</code> gets overwritten inside the callback function's scope.
+Another very common use case is <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration" target="_blank">iterative functions</a>, like `forEach()`.
+Each iteration calls a callback function, so again, `this` gets overwritten inside the callback function's scope.

 {% highlight javascript %}